 2 But game programming is done regularly in Python too.
 A major counterexample in this domain, the popular Eve Online massively multiplayer online game is heavily based on Python, both on the client and server.
 This seems to use Python as a core development language, though, not in an embedded scripting role.
 One note about Eve Online's Python use, which also describes its upgrade to 2.7 as well as its reluctance to upgrade to 3.X, lives here.
 There's also a quote from Eve Online on this page, and much more about game programming in Python here.

 3 Interestingly, the ratio of PyCon attendees to Python users at large is roughly the same as the ratio of readers who post book reviews about my books on web sites to the books' customer base at large — about 1 in 1000.
 The few do drown out the many on the Web.
-Update: In mid 2012 Pycon attendance shot up to over 2,000 and sales of my books reached 380K units, but the user-base ratios in this doucument are still fairly accurate, at least to an order of magnitude, if possibly off by a small factor.
+Update: as of mid 2012, Pycon attendance shot up to 2,500 and sales of my books reached 380K units, but the user-base ratios in this doucument are still fairly accurate, at least to an order of magnitude, if possibly off by a small factor.

 4 I analyze Python downloads at python.org using the site's webstats page, collecting KBs downloaded for the top 2.X and 3.X Windows install files, and dividing by file size to get units.
 This reflects Windows users only, and is probably skewed to artificially inflate 3.X's popularity, because it doesn't fully account for the large existing 2.X user base, or users of systems with preinstalled 2.X Pythons.
 Linux, Mac OSX, and many Python-scripted packages typically come with 2.X as their default Python today, and most Python newcomers would probably be more inclined to fetch the latest and greatest version, 3.X.
 Still, the 3:1 ratio for 2.X:3.X Windows downloads has been fairly consistent for some time, suggesting at least that the adoption rate for 3.X is still slow, regardless of its true magnitude, and nowhere near the 3.X dominance forecast by some.
 Update: this 3:1 ratio for 2.X to 3.X downloads at python.org still holds true as of July, 2012.